bbauska/JS-Basics-Unlock/README.md

 -   Batch DOM update: Group your DOM manipulations as much as possible Use Document Fragments for bulk additions or removals.

--Modify classes rather than styles: It\'s more emcient to change the className of an element (thereby applying a new set of CSS rules) than to modify inline styles frequently.
+-Modify classes rather than styles: It&#39;s more emcient to change the className of an element (thereby applying a new set of CSS rules) than to modify inline styles frequently.